Australian Taxation Office: Whistleblower

-He was supported by journalists and politicians, including Rex Patrick, Jacqui Lambie, and David Pocock.
-Pocock and Lambie have tabled the Whistleblower Protection Authority bill in parliament, in order to protect whistleblowers with legitimate concerns.
-In 2024 he spoke at the Walkley Awards.
-On 28 August 2025 he was sentenced by Judge Liesl Kudelka in the District Court of South Australia, after he had admitted four criminal charges.
-No conviction was recorded, and he was sentenced to only a 12-month good behaviour bond.
+Boyle received support from journalists and politicians, including Rex Patrick, Jacqui Lambie, and David Pocock.
+Pocock and Lambie tabled the Whistleblower Protection Authority bill in parliament, aimed at protecting whistleblowers with legitimate concerns.
+On 28 August 2025, he was sentenced by Judge Liesl Kudelka in the District Court of South Australia, after he pleaded guilty to four criminal charges.
+No conviction was recorded, and he was sentenced to only a fine and a 12-month good behaviour bond.